cleave13/blogmania/README.md

 ## Installation

 There is no installation required for the application.
-You can access the live application at {heroku link}.
+You can access the live application at https://aqueous-crag-90801.herokuapp.com/.

 ## Usage